statsig-io/docs/docs/events-explorer/introduction.md

 slug: /events-explorer
 ---

+The Events Explorer tab allows you to analyze your event log data in real-time, supporting a variety of queries against the data you send us by when you use our SDKs or integrations.

 ## Events Explorer Use Cases
 We built Events Explorer with two primary use cases in mind:
 1. Diagnosing Product Performance: As you accelerate your product development velocity, Events Explorer enables you to monitor and interactively analyze how your product is performing in real-time.
 Product performance issues can range from app crashes to seemingly innocuous bugs that impact app-wide usage.
 Compared to pre-aggregated graphs that limit root cause analyses, Events Explorer allows you to dive deep into arbitrary product data for real-time, ad-hoc analyses.